arron-chen/informalEssay/README.md

-# informalEssay
+#### note myself

-my daily and my thoughts
+my daily and my thoughts, just record anything i want to remain, and share it in the network, cause nobody know who i am.